MediaComem/minesweeper/INSTRUCTIONS.md

 The application you must deploy is a [Minesweeper][minesweeper] web game.
 Its code is [available on GitHub][repo].

-It uses:
+> :books: This application uses:

-* [Phoenix][phoenix], an [Elixir][elixir] web framework, for the backend.
+> * [Phoenix][phoenix], an [Elixir][elixir] web framework, for the backend.
-  * Elixir is a programming language based on [Erlang/OTP][erlang] which you will also install.
+>   * Elixir is a programming language based on [Erlang/OTP][erlang] which you
+>     will also install.
-* [Alpine.js][alpinejs], a [JavaScript][js] framework, for the frontend.
+> * [Alpine.js][alpinejs], a [JavaScript][js] framework, for the frontend.
-  * You will also use [Node.js][node], a server-side JavaScript runtime, to download JavaScript libraries.
+>   * You will also use [Node.js][node], a server-side JavaScript runtime, to
+>     download JavaScript libraries.
-* [PostgreSQL][postgres], an open source relational database.
+> * [PostgreSQL][postgres], an open source relational database.
+>

-You do not need to know the specifics of these technologies.
-Your goal is only to deploy the application as indicated by the instructions, not to modify it.
+> You do not need to know the specifics of these technologies.
+Your goal is only
+> to deploy the application as indicated by the instructions, not to modify it.

-:warning: The [application's README][readme] which explains how to run the application is generic.
-It is not written specifically for this exercise.
+:warning: The [application's README][readme] contains generic instructions on how to run the application.
+That README is generic: it is not written specifically for this exercise.
 The instructions on this page explain the exercise step-by-step, and you will need to use the instructions in the application's README at some point, but be careful not to blindly execute commands from it.

-## :warning Before starting the exercise :warning:
+## :warning: Before starting the exercise :warning:

-Your Azure server has limited memory (RAM).
-Unfortunately, there may not be enough memory to run the MySQL database server, the PostgreSQL database server, PHP-FPM, the PHP todolist and the Minesweeper application.
+**Your Azure server has limited memory (RAM).** Unfortunately, there may not be enough memory to run the MySQL database server, the PostgreSQL database server, PHP-FPM, the PHP todolist and the Minesweeper application.